UGEcko/chroodleWeb/docs/data/clogs.md

 ## Select your environment

 1. Select your version of BeatSaber
-2. Click on the environment you are using to copy the log.
+2. Click on the environment you are using to copy the log to your clipboard.
 (Alphabetical)
-3. View it on [Regexr](https://regexr.com) or a similar website.

 === "1.29.1"